sifulsidd/go-off/README.md

 Parsers take source code as an input and produce data structures which represents this source code

 *Context-free grammar(CFG)* - set of rules that describe how to form correct (valid according to syntax) sentences in a language

+Parser repeatedly advances tokens and checks current token to decide what to do next: either call another parsing function or throw an error.